szczyglis-dev/py-gpt/README.md

 And you will receive the response: `Red`.

-Note: this command indexes the file only for the current query and does not store it in the database.
+Note: this command indexes the file only for the current query and does not persist it in the database.
+To store queried files also in the standard index you must enable the option "Auto-index readed files" in plugin settings.
+Remember to enable "Execute commands" checkbox to allow usage of query commands.

 **Using Chat with files mode**